ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: boolean
   :default: ``False``

+.. confval:: Keep external touching objects intact

+  If ``True``, the masks that are partially external to the input objects (e.g., the single cells, see :confval:`Cells segmentation end name or path`) are maintained intact.

+  This is helpful when the reference channel structures can extend a bit outside of the input objects.

+  :type: boolean
+  :default: ``False``

 .. confval:: Ref. channel gaussian filter sigma

   If greater than 0, spotMAX will appy a gaussian filter to the reference